Get 18 months free day-to-day business banking.

 Bank of Scotland plc Registered Office: The Mound, Edinburgh EH1 1YZ.
 Registered in Scotland no. SC327000.

-Bank of Scotland plc is covered by the Financial Services Compensation Scheme and the Financial Ombudsman Service.
+We are covered by the Financial Services Compensation Scheme (FSCS) and the Financial Ombudsman Service (FOS).
 (Please note that due to FSCS and FOS eligibility criteria not all Bank of Scotland business customers will be covered.)

 This site is intended for UK residents unless otherwise stated.